engineering blog-dk-green-9-1200x628

 Testability

 The last principle we focused on was testability.
-At FullStory we love writing tests because it makes us more confident that we won’t break things as we make changes.
+At Fullstory we love writing tests because it makes us more confident that we won’t break things as we make changes.
 Therefore, the testability of our React components indirectly correlates to the confidence we have by making tests much easier to write.

 Let’s see if our `StarWarsCharacters` component is testable by determining how easy it would be to test that the user cannot submit the create a character form unless they give the character a name.
 Looking at the component it looks like we’re going to have to do a lot of work in order to write this simple test.